Yengejeh, Anguran

-Yengejeh (ينگجه) is a village in Anguran Rural District of Anguran District in Mahneshan County, Zanjan province, Iran.
+Yengejeh (ینگجه) is a village in Anguran Rural District of Anguran District in Mahneshan County, Zanjan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 239 in 62 households.
 The following census in 2011 counted 253 people in 80 households.
 The 2016 census measured the population of the village as 208 people in 65 households.